MutualDEX/bigswap-org/src/pages/docs/v2/01-protocol-overview/04-glossary.md

 ### Periphery

-External smart contracts that are useful, but not required for Uniswap to exist.
+External smart contracts that are useful, but not required for Bigswap to exist.
 New periphery contracts can always be deployed without migrating liquidity.

 ### Flash swap